TSMaitry/alaterm/INSTALL.md

 You only need the file **00-alaterm.bash**.
 It will fetch the remaining files, unless you already have them in the same directory.

+NOTE: If you attempted to install during April-May 2020, but it failed, then try again using current code.
+A bug affected some users.
+Now fixed.

 **Requirements:**
 (a) Android 8 or later.
 Tested with Android 9.
 (b) ARM CPU 32- or 64-bit.
 Includes many tablets, phones, and some Chromebooks.